 79% of the United States population has a social media profile.
 "Our industry doesn't use social media" is no longer an excuse.
 If 79% of the population is on social media connecting with others, do you want your business to be there?

 Simply being present and intentionally representing your brand, on a platform in which 79% of the population lives, is beneficial.
 A strategic social media marketing strategy can also play a major role in the success of your inbound marketing strategy.

 How your business can successfully use social media is an entirely different conversation.
-Some industries have really seen obvious success on social media.
-To name a few: restaurants, retail, real estate, entertainment and fashion.
+Industries ranging from restaurants and retail to real estate and fashion have really seen obvious success on social media.
 Many of these industries have a visual product, yet all of them still require informative content to be effective.
-Yes, some industries are more effective than others with social media marketing, but with intentionality, effort, and commitment, any company, in any industry, can benefit from social media marketing.
+Yes, some industries are more effective than others with social media marketing, but with intentionality, effort, and commitment, any company — in any industry — can benefit from social media marketing.

 4 Steps to Get Your Business Started on Social Media

 If you're not currently utilizing social media to support your overall marketing efforts or inbound marketing strategy, these are four steps you can take to get started and moving in the right direction.

 1. Use Your Target Audience to Determine the Best Social Platforms for Your Business